maxpumperla/deep_learning_and_the_game_of_go/README.md

-# Code for chapter 3
+# Code for chapter XXX